Make these delicious salt/sugar water brined crispy chicken wings! Way better than takeout and super easy to make.

 - 3 lbs chicken wings

-In a separate bowl, mix 2 tbsp of the all-purpose flour, 1 tbsp of corn starch, egg granulated onion, granulated garlic, pepper to taste, and a pinch of salt.
+- In a separate bowl, mix 4 tbsp of the all-purpose flour, 2 tbsp of cornstarch, egg granulated onion, granulated garlic, pepper to taste, and a pinch of salt.

 - Pat dry the chicken wings and coat evenly in the flour mixture.